jncox/advancedsolutionsbootcamp/calm_escript_blueprint/calm_escript_blueprint.rst

      print "Post clusters/list request failed", resp.content
      exit(1)

 There are two main differences between this task and the previous.
-The first is that instead of it being **Execute**, it is **Set Variable**.
+The first is that instead of the script type being **Execute**, it is **Set Variable**.
 Take note of the **print "SUBNET={0}"** line: Calm will parse output of the format **variable=value**, and set the variable equal to the value.
 In our case, we're printing the variable called **SUBNET** is equal to the UUID of our chosen "default_subnet_reference" field in our API call response.
 In the **Output** field below the Script body, we must paste in the variable name for Calm to set the variable appropriately.
 Also, this variable must be defined somewhere else in the blueprint, in our case we defined it under the Service at the beginning of this section.

 The second main difference is that we're no longer using our PC_Creds credentials.
 Instead, we're using the **calm_jwt** macro to take care of Prism authentication.
 If you're not familiar with JWT, read more about them here_.

 .. _here: https://en.wikipedia.org/wiki/JSON_Web_Token

 .. figure:: images/get_subnet_uuid.png

 Back in the **Blueprint Canvas**, click the **+ Task** button again to add a second task to our custom action.
 Fill in the following fields: